-Research also points towards the possibility that a specific brain chemical, called serotonin, is low in people with Fibromyalgia.
+Research also points toward the possibility that a specific brain chemical, called serotonin, is low in people with fibromyalgia.
 Still, medications that treat this chemical imbalance don’t seem to treat the disease completely.
-The current consensus is that Fibromyalgia is probably caused by a variety of factors.
-Also, the disorder may not be due to the same cause(s) in all people.
+The current consensus is that fibromyalgia is probably caused by a variety of factors.
+Also, the disorder may not be due to the same causes in all people.

 Treatment of Fibromyalgia

-In most people with Fibromyalgia, some kind of pain medication is typically used during the course of the disease.
+In most people with fibromyalgia, some kind of pain medication is typically used during the disease.
 The drug categories are:

-- Narcotic medication – These medications are usually not prescribed due to their highly addictive potential.
+- Narcotic medications are usually not prescribed due to their highly addictive potential.

-As we mentioned earlier, Fibromyalgia can be associated with low brain serotonin levels.
-This might be part of the reason some people find relief from Fibromyalgia when treated with Duloxetine (trade name Cymbalta).
+Fibromyalgia can be associated with low brain serotonin levels.
+This might be part of the reason some people find relief from fibromyalgia when treated with Duloxetine (trade name Cymbalta).
 One of the effects of this drug is that it leads to increased brain serotonin levels.
 Other antidepressants may be used, and it’s not clear if relief comes from a direct biochemical response.
 Another explanation could be that if you are not as depressed, the pain might not bother you as much.

 Other Methods of Relief for Fibromyalgia

-- TENS – Stands for Transcutaneous Electrical Nerve Stimulation.
-This method delivers low voltage electricity through electrodes connected to the skin.
-The reason this works may be similar to trigger points and acupuncture.
+- Transcutaneous electrical nerve stimulation (TENS): This method delivers low voltage electricity through electrodes connected to the skin; the reason this works may be similar to trigger points and acupuncture

-- Muscle Relaxation – This method has you contract and then relax a specific muscle in your body one at at time (hand, arm, leg, stomach, face, etc.).
-You tighten the muscle hard for about 10 seconds then relax for 10 seconds.
-Focus on the muscle being contracted and releasing tension.
+- Muscle relaxation: This method has you contract and then relax a specific muscle in your body one at a time like hand, arm, leg, stomach or face; tighten the muscle hard for about 10 seconds, and then relax for 10 seconds; focus on the muscle being contracted and releasing tension

-- Relaxation techniques – This can include repetition of words, phrases, thoughts, or movements.
-Some variations of this may be yoga or mindful meditation.
+- Relaxation techniques: This can include repetition of words, phrases, thoughts or movements, and some variations of this may be yoga or mindful meditation

 Online Support Groups

-- Oxygen Therapy – Some newer research shows that high pressure oxygen might provide people with relief from Fibromyalgia.
+- Oxygen therapy: Some newer research shows that high-pressure oxygen might provide people with relief from fibromyalgia.
 In the study, some patients were able to discontinue their pain medications completely.
 The treatment is complex as it involves using a special oxygen chamber (hyperbaric).
-However, research in this area may pave the way to future breakthroughs about the effect of oxygen on fibromyalgia.
+However, research in this area may pave the way for future breakthroughs about the effect of oxygen on fibromyalgia.

-If you want to learn the secrets of foods that will help you turn back the hands of time and restore your natural vitality and slimmer body, then check out the Best Foods That Rapidly Slim & Heal In 7 Days program.
+If you want to learn the secrets of foods that will help you turn back the hands of time and restore your natural vitality and slimmer body, then check out the Best Foods That Rapidly Slim & Heal In 7 Days program, here!